Learn / Concepts

 The honest answer depends on your setup and what matters to you.

-The catch: Only works when you ask.
-No standing scheduled jobs.
-If you want "check this every morning without me," Siri isn't there yet.
+The gap: Only works when you ask.
+No standing scheduled jobs — it won't check something every morning on its own.
+The moment you want "watch this without me," that's a different job than Siri does.

 If you want a standing bot that watches things on a schedule